 add ochre pigments or a little dry dust.
 A touch of dull yellow

-and black iron oxide will make a nice brownish green
+and black iron oxide will make a nice brownish green that matches

 Copyright 2015 Elliot Collins